Armoured fighting vehicle: Modern

 By the end of World War II, most modern armies had vehicles to carry infantry, artillery and anti-aircraft weaponry.
 Most modern AFVs are superficially similar in design to their World War II counterparts, but with significantly better armour, weapons, engines, electronics, and suspension.
 The increase in the capacity of transport aircraft makes possible and practicable the transport of AFVs by air.
 Many armies are replacing some or all of their traditional heavy vehicles with lighter airmobile versions, often with wheels instead of tracks.

 Armored road trains

 In the spring of 1900 Lord Roberts ordered six armored road trains for use in South Africa; in December 1901 four armored road trains were delivered after testing.
 Each train was pulled by a John Fowler & Co steam tractor; with three armored wagons that could be used to carry troops and supplies.
-However hese engines had their armor removed after being delivered, and were used by the Imperial Military Railway.
+However these engines had their armor removed after being delivered, and were used by the Imperial Military Railway.